AbbyBounty/DBT-Assignment/Sep 4/Sep4.md

 	emp_vu;

 #### 2. Select the view name and text from the USER_VIEWS data dictionary view.

-#### 3. Using your EMPLOYEES_VU view, enter a query to display all employee names and department numbers.

-#### 4. Create a view named DEPT50 that contains the employee numbers, employee last names, and department numbers for all employees in department 50.
-Label the view columns EMPNO, EMPLOYEE, and DEPTNO.
-Do not allow an employee to be reassigned to another department through the view

-#### 5. Create a view called SALARY_VU based on the employee last names, department names, salaries, and salary grades for all employees.
-Use the EMPLOYEES, DEPARTMENTS, and JOB_GRADES tables.
-Label the columns Employee, Department, Salary, and Grade, respectively.

--1
-CREATE VIEW emp_vu (

---2
 SELECT
 	VIEW_NAME
 FROM
 	USER_VIEWS;

---3
+#### 3. Using your EMPLOYEES_VU view, enter a query to display all employee names and department numbers.
 SELECT
 	EMPLOYEE,
 	DEPARTMENT_ID
 FROM
 	emp_vu;

---4
+#### 4. Create a view named DEPT50 that contains the employee numbers, employee last names, and department numbers for all employees in department 50.
+Label the view columns EMPNO, EMPLOYEE, and DEPTNO.
+Do not allow an employee to be reassigned to another department through the view
 CREATE VIEW dept50 (
 	empno,
 	EMPLOYEE,